-Join Matt Bailey for an in-depth discussion in this video Why is analytics so difficult?, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video Why is analytics so difficult?, part of Learning Web Analytics.

 So why is analytics so difficult?
 Why do so many people seem to struggle with understanding even the basics of analytics, or even understanding the potential of what analytics can deliver to your business?
 I believe it starts in a number of different ways, but really what we have to do is look at analytics with the right understanding of the potential what it can do.
 Analytics are essential to your Online Marketing campaigns.
 Anything you do online can be tracked, tested, and optimized.
 If you're not using Analytics properly, then you don't know what do do to improve your marketing.

 If you have a website, and you're using your website for sales, for leads, for development of any type for your business, then analytics are your primary means of measurement.
 It's the only way to know if you are really making money with your website.
 Or, as some business owners have asked me, should I even have a website, because I don't know what it does.
 Analytics is the only way to know what it does.
 If you are doing any search engine optimization, or pay per click, email campaigns, online display, or any type of conversion testing, that is, making your website better.
 If you're doing any of those things, the only way you're going to know if they're truly working is analytics.

 And analytics will provide a specific return on investment measurement for all of your marketing activities.
 It's a requirement for anyone who's doing online marketing to know if anything they're doing, works.
 However, there's a problem.
 And this is the obstacle that most people face.
 You see the problem with analytics, is that there is no formal schooling.
 There's no university or college course which will allow you to major in website analytics.